nodanaonlyzuul/json-logging-rails-app/README.md

 # JSON Logging Rails App

-This is a Rails application that logs JSON.
+This is a Rails application that spits out logs.
-Go figure.
+There are many like it, but this one it mine.
 It's a good app to deploy to ElasticBeanstalk if one if interested in showing off building:

 * Filters from logs =>
 * Metrics from filters =>